-- (3) If the respondent does not live in Michigan, the petitioner must file an extreme risk protection order in the petitioner's county of residence. - (F) Minor or Legally Incapacitated Individual as Petitioner. - (1) If a petitioner is a minor or a legally incapacitated individual, the petitioner shall proceed through a next friend.
-The petitioner shall certify that the next friend is not disqualified by statute and that the next friend is an adult. - (2) Unless the court determines appointment is necessary, the next friend may act on behalf of the minor or legally incapacitated person without appointment.
+- (3) If the respondent does not live in Michigan, the petitioner must file an extreme risk protection order in the petitioner's county of residence. - (G) Minor or Legally Incapacitated Individual as Petitioner. - (1) If a petitioner is a minor or a legally incapacitated individual, the petitioner shall proceed through a next friend.
+If the Petitioner is 14 years old or older.
+The petitioner shall certify that the next friend is not disqualified by statute and that the next friend is an adult.
+If the Petitioner is not yet 14 years old, the next friend shall certify that the next friend is not disqualified by statute and that the next friend is an adult. - (2) Unless the court determines appointment is necessary, the next friend may act on behalf of the minor or legally incapacitated person without appointment.
 However, the court shall appoint a next friend if the minor is less than 14 years of age.